civican/legisinfo/42-1/bills/C-50/bill_text.md

     any person who was under 18 years of age on the day on which the event took place;

+    any person who attended the event solely to assist a person with a disability;

     any person who attended the event solely because they were employed in the organization of the event;

     any of the following persons who attended the event solely in the course of their employment: